teppokoivula/pw-mvc/README.md

 To get started, you can simply copy the contents of this repository into your /site/templates/ directory and set the value of the Alternate Template Filename setting of any given template to 'index'.
 This will redirect any requests for pages using that template to our Front Controller component (/site/templates/index.php).

-It should be noted that since this pattern is based on the Alternate Template Filename setting, you don't have to use it for all of your templates – unless you want to.
+It should be noted that since this solution is based on the Alternate Template Filename setting, you don't have to use it for all of your templates – unless you want to.

 ## Components